waldiez/react/CONTRIBUTING.md

 3. Select your branch from the "compare" dropdown.
 4. Add a title and description for your pull request.
 5. Click "Create Pull Request".
 6. Select the "dev" branch as the base branch.
 After the pull request is reviewed, it will be merged into the "dev" branch.
-When ready, they will be merged into the "main" branch.
+When ready, the changes will be merged into the "main" branch.

 ### Code Style